About

 She has participated in international tours of the Paris Opera and galas as as a guest, contributing to the fame of French ballet (Metropolitan Opera, New York – NHK, Japan – Kremlin, Russia – Kiev Opera, Ukraine – Beijing Grand National Theater and Shanghai Opera, China – La Scala in Milan, La Fenice in Venice, Italy – Vienna Opera – Singapore – Argentina – Finland – Spain – United Arab Emirates…).

-Alongside her career as a dancer, Alexandra Cardinale received the Entrepreneurship and Management Diploma from Sciences Po Paris, as well as the State Diploma of Dance Professor from the National Dance Center (CND).
+Alongside her dance career, Alexandra Cardinale earned a degree in Entrepreneurship and Management from Sciences Po Paris, as well as a State Diploma as a dance teacher from the National Dance Center (CND).

-Alexandra Cardinale created in 2010, AC Opéra Ballet Production to present exceptional ballet evenings such as Gala d’Étoiles which became a reference and an expected rendez-vous.
-Also, animated by contemporary creation, she dances and produces the latest creations of Ballet Julien Lestel.
+In 2010, Alexandra Cardinale founded AC Opéra Ballet Production to showcase exceptional ballet evenings such as Gala d’Étoiles, which has become a benchmark and highly anticipated event.
+Driven by contemporary creation, she dances and contributes to the production of the latest choreographies by Ballet Julien Lestel.

 AC Opera Ballet Production